Warm-Weather Muskox Hunts

 Typically trophies are skinned and caped and then frozen until the end of the hunting season, usually in October.
 At that time, they are shipped to Denmark, where the skulls are cleaned and the hides are prepared for export to the hunter’s home country.

 This hunt is for adventure hunters who want to experince the arctic winter.
 The hunting bring us into the remote arctic winter wilderness.
 It is hunting in extreme conditions with temperatures from around 0 to - 40 C. It is an adventure in the world's “last frontier”.
 We will start hunting for Musk Ox, and we will hunt by ATV/snowmobile and on foot on a spot and stalk hunt.
 Depending on conditions, we use ATVs or snowmobile to bring us into the area, and after spotting the animal, we will start a stalk on foot.
 You will often be close to big arctic Musk Ox during the hunt.
 The last part of the hunt is exciting in ways that sometimes it tests the hunter’s nerve system!
 We are hunting under extreme arctic winter conditions; therefore your physical health has to be good.
 We will be able to take the vehicle to the dead animal to pick up meat and trophy.
 After approaching a lonely bull or a family group, there will normally be an opportunity to find support for the rifle on rocks or small hills when you are shooting.
 After a succesful Muskox hunting, we start hunting Caribou, polar fox, polar hare and ptarmigan.
 If you succeed with all of the five species you have shot what we call ''The Arctic Five''!
 To be mentioned: the Polar Fox can’t be exported due to rabies risk and the Caribou is not a big trophy at this time of year – but still ''The Arctic Five'' is ''The Arctic Five''!
 Program: Day 1: - Arrival to Kangerlussuaq - Outfitter receives you at airport. - Quick switch of clothes. - Transport to hunting camp. - Musk ox hunt. - Overnight stay at hunting camp.
 Day 2-3: - Spot and stalk musk ox hunt. - Hunt for caribou, polar fox, polar hare and Ptarmigan. - Overnight stay at hunting camp.
 Day 4: - Hunt in the morning. - Return to Kangerlussuaq. - Overnight accommodation at hotel.
 Day 5: - Departure from Kangerlussuaq.
-Available spots 2020: 13-17 March (3 hunters) 19-23 March (3 hunters) 26-30 March (3 hunters)
+Available dates in 2021: 1-5 March 2021 7-11 March 2021 13-17 March 2021 19-23 March 2021 25-29 March 2021

 Trip duration: 4 days